 (Disclaimer) Mildly sedative, soothing for colds, coughs, and chest problems.
 Help with digestion and gently stimulates appetite.
 Reduces cholesterol.
 Reduces liver damage.
 Helps with lowering blood pressure, and reduces inflammation.
 A study from the National Institute of Health found hibiscus extracts to reduce hypertension.
-Another research showed hibiscus tea to type II diabetes.
-Other studies found hibiscus fights leukemia cells by inducing apotosis - the process by which the body kills bad cells, and keeps good ones.
+Another research showed hibiscus tea helps with type II diabetes.
+Other studies found hibiscus induces apotosis in leukemia cells by inducing apotosis - the process by which the body kills bad cells, and keeps good ones.
 When apotosis malfunctions, then you have cancer cells that keeps replicating.
+Hibiscus is also a mild laxative and diuretic.

 Use of hibiscus tea may impact drug levels.
 Check with your doctor.
 Study showed that pregnant women, children under 6 months, and children with chronic renal failure should consult with a doctor before drinking this tea. ¹ Hibiscus is an emmenagogue and can induce periods.
 Do not use if you are pregnant or trying to get pregnant.